 Special Holiday Kick-Off Lamp-lite night

 Join us for another special Lampworker's Saturday Night Lamp-lite event.
 ALL lampworkers are invited to join us.
 We are pleased to provide you an opportunity to try out a dual system by having our "Bobcat" torch set up.
 Bring all your usual tools and glass... please paint a band of your favorite color nail polish on your tools and the end of your mandrels so it will be easy for you to identify your own property.
 Bring beads to show and beads to swap along with a dish to pass.
 A TLD Lampworking staff person will be on hand to trouble shoot at each person's skill level.
-You do not have to come right at 6pm but we do ask that you register since we only have room for 8 people. ph: 630.963.9573
+You do not have to come right at 5:30 but we do ask that you register since we only have room for 8 people. ph: 630.963.9573

-(went to Midnight last time!)
+Midnight last year!)

 Fee: $15